- Share this article on Facebook

 - Share this article on Reddit

 Christian Bale has hung up his iconic Batman cape for good.

 The actor has played Bruce Wayne and his superhero alter ego in all three films in Christopher Nolan’s trilogy — the last of which, The Dark Knight Rises, recently wrapped shooting for a July 20 release.

 “I wrapped a few days ago so that will be the last time I’m taking that cowl off,” Bale said in an interview with the Philippine Daily Inquirer.
 “I believe the whole production wrapped yesterday, so it’s all done.
 Everything’s finished.
 It’s me and Chris – that will be the end of that Batman era.”

-The Dark Knight Rises is being made with a budget of $250 million — the highest of all three films.
+The Dark Knight Rises is slated for a July 20, 2012 release and is being made with a budget of $250 million — the highest of all three films.

 Sign up for THR news straight to your inbox every day